Farama-Foundation/gym-docs/docs/source/environments/classic_control/cart_pole.md

 :name: cart_pole
 ```

-This environment is part of the <a href='../classic_control'>Classic Control environments</a>.
+This environment is part of the <a href='..'>Classic Control environments</a>.
 Please read that page first for general information.

 |   |   |
 |---|---|